 Promp t State has no trends/update to report (place an X) Related metric(s) (if any) State response 1.
-Assessment of need and qualification for SUD se ervices 1.1 Metric trends 1.1.1 The state reports the following metric trends, including all changes (+ or -) greater than 2 percent related to assessment of need and qualification for SUD services.
-Metric #3 Metric #3 "Medicaid Beneficiaries with SUD Diagnosis (monthly)" - increased 2.08% from prior quarter.
-This is expected to increase due to increased enrollment in Medicaid and identifying prevalence of SUD.
-1.2 Implementation update 1.2.1 Compared to the demonstration design and operational details, the state expects to make the following changes to: 1.2.1.a The target population(s) of the demonstration X 1.2.1.b The clinical criteria (e.g., SUD diagnoses) that qualify a beneficiary for the demonstration X 1.2.2 The state expects to make other program changes that may affect metrics related to assessment of need and qualification for SUD services.
-The state is expanding the Preferred Office-Based Opioid Treatment (OBOT) model to allow for other primary substance use disorder.
-The model is now called Preferred Office Based Addiction Treatment (OBAT) services.
+Assessment of need and qualification for SUD se rvices 1.1 Metric trends 1.1.1 The state reports the following metric trends, including all changes (+ or -) greater than 4 percent related to assessment of need and qualification for SUD services for Metrics.
+X 1.2 Implementation update 1.2.1 Compared to the demonstration design and operational details, the state expects to make the following changes to: 1.2.1.a The target population(s) of the demonstration X 1.2.1.b The clinical criteria (e.g., SUD diagnoses) that qualify a beneficiary for the demonstration DMAS has purchased the digital version of the ASAM 4 th Edition and research any changes to the clinical criteria to determine if this will impact the demonstration.
+1.2.2 The state expects to make other program changes that may affect metrics related to assessment of need and qualification for SUD services.
+X